adharshmk96/my-reference/dbms/indexing.md

 `create index concurrently index_name_idx on table(col);`

-An index will be generated with mapping of heap.
+An index will be generated with mapping of heap. (avoid blocking production db operations)

 # 5. Scans
 ## 5.1.
 Index scan